hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/13_TOWARDS_REPRESSION.md

 was merely impulsive.
 Years since, it had been in ex- istence ; the Swadeshi movement, which in its wider significance was a movement for the reconstruction of the National Life, made it powerful.
-EspeciaUy in Thana, Belgaum and Ahmednagar, systematic efforts had been made to check the evil of drink.
+Especially in Thana, Belgaum and Ahmednagar, systematic efforts had been made to check the evil of drink.
 It was, however, reserved, for the picketng movement to make *' Temperance " which in Indian Vernaculars always means total abstinence, a hve issue.
-Within less than a fortnight, it was estimated that the sale of liquor in Poona City was aU but stopped.
+Within less than a fortnight, it was estimated that the sale of liquor in Poona City was all but stopped.
 It was impossible that the keepers of the liquor shops would take this agitation lying down.
 They tried their best to put obstacles in the way of the Volunteers.
 But cautious, tactful and well-disciplined that the volunteers were, they worked in spite of rebufifs, insults and provoca- tions.
-The experiences of the Swadeshi picketing at Calcutta had taught them not to court any coUision with the Police ; and in their well-meant efforts, they could rely upon the support and advice of three differ- ent sections of people, the Nationalists, the Moderates
+The experiences of the Swadeshi picketing at Calcutta had taught them not to court any collision with the Police ; and in their well-meant efforts, they could rely upon the support and advice of three differ- ent sections of people, the Nationalists, the Moderates